What is agammaglobulinemia in dogs?

 Immunotherapy

-Infection control through preventative measures
+Infection control through preventive measures

 Long-term prognosis and quality of life